jahuty/jahuty-php/README.md

   'ttl'   => 60
 ]);
 ```

+#### Configuring a render's TTL

-1. _Configuring a render's `ttl`_.
-You can pass an integer number of seconds or a `DateInterval` instance via the render's `ttl` option for a specific render:
+Finally, you can pass an integer number of seconds or a `DateInterval` instance via a render's `ttl` configuration option to fine-tune a render's time to live:

 ```php
 $jahuty = new \Jahuty\Client('YOUR_API_KEY', ['cache' => $cache]);